2000mahan/xv6-Fall-2021/README.md

 This first phase is just a warmup and is for you to engage with xv6.
 In the first phase and in your very first experience with xv6 you are expected to add a system call to xv6 and answer some questions about the xv6 operating system.
 First you need to setup a virtual machine and install a fresh ubuntu operating system on it and then you need to install qemu virtual machine so that you will be able to run xv6 on qemu.

+- `int getreadcount(void)`
+Returns the value of a counter which is incremented every time any process calls the read() system call.
+You have to define a variable for the values of read counter. (e.g. readcount)

+- `int getprocs(void)`
+returns the number of processes that exist in the system at the time of the call.
 #### Phase 2
 In this part you are going to make some crucial modifications. <br />
 #### Phase 3 (main)